mistakenot/AkkaExchange/readme.md

 # AkkaExchange
 ## Event sourced commodity exchange

+[Live demo](http://akkaexchange.herokuapp.com/) (Might take a few seconds to load.
+Supports multiple concurrent users.)

-This is a learning project and as such certainly falls fowl of many good software principles.
+This is a learning project.
 The primary aims are to learn about:
 - Event Sourcing
 - CQRS
 - Akka.NET Persistence & Streaming